 While many teams focus on day-to-day execution, the organizations seeing long-term success in 2025 are those that invest in building custom, integrated supply chain strategies—strategies that align logistics operations with broader business goals.

 In this guide, we’ll explore what a supply chain strategy is, break down common models, and show how a tailored approach can unlock efficiency, reduce costs, and enhance flexibility.
-We’ll also highlight real-world case studies from businesses that have transformed their logistics with Averitt’s Power of One approach: one contact and one end-to-end solution.
+We’ll also highlight real-world case studies from businesses that have transformed their logistics through Averitt's Power of One: one partner delivering endless possibilities.

 What Is a Supply Chain Strategy?